ben/ben.github.com/content/blog/vtts-are-wrong-vision/index.md

 Most of the time I choose #2, and there's no way to set the defaults this way, so every time I import a Czepeku scene I have to delete all the walls and uncheck the vision boxes in the configuration.

 I honestly don't know what to do about this.
-I tried six different ways of doing this in Foundry (and wrote them down in a draft of this post and then deleted them so you don't have to slog through all that, *you're welcome*), and every single one has problems that make it compare unfavorably to just being at a physical table with whiteboard tiles and bottle caps.
+I tried six different ways of doing this in Foundry (and wrote them down in a draft of this post and then deleted them so you don't have to slog through all that, *you're welcome*), and every single one has problems that make it compare unfavorably to a physical table with whiteboard tiles and bottle caps.
 I'd love for the VTT experience to be _better_ than that, but right now it's just not.

 Alright, that's enough for now.